The “SExIER Curve” is best understood with the following story:

 Being on the right path should be your #1 priority in life, right?
 This is something EVERY human being should know about, so why don’t they?

 They don’t because the term “compound interest” is one of the most boring sounding things on planet earth.
-Author Jeff Olson re-branded it The Slight Edge in a fantastic book of the same name (seriously check it out, it’s a must read!), but the name lacks a certain emotional punch, don’t you think?
+Author Jeff Olson re-branded it The Slight Edge in a fantastic book of the same name, but the name lacks a certain emotional punch, don’t you think?

 So we’re going to name it something better.
 Something visceral that you can feel in your gut.
 Something everyone can relate to.
 We need the good side to sound amazing and the bad side to sound absolutely awful.